 Even when an administrative fine is imposed, the authorities may still apply a tax increase in cases of incorrect or late filing.

 Entry into force: This new approach for administrative fines is applicable as from 30 September 2013

-Adjustments to the income tax code have been proposed to amend certain aspects of the rules governing tax procedure, such as an enlargement of the powers and authority of tax inspectors in case of tax audits, the scope of the use of information received from the tax payers, notification requirements in case of information received from foreign tax authorities, etc.
+Adjustments to the income tax code have been made to amend certain aspects of the rules governing tax procedure, such as an enlargement of the powers and authority of tax inspectors in case of tax audits, the scope of the use of information received from the tax payers, notification requirements in case of information received from foreign tax authorities, etc.

 Lawyers will become subject to VAT.
 Hence, lawyers' fees will be subject to 21% VAT, while these are currently not subject to VAT.

 This new rule will be applicable as from 1 January 2014.

 The recently increased rate of the Annual tax on credit institutions has been increased again.

 The rates of 0,0965% (applicable for 2013) and 0,0925% (applicable as from 2014) enacted by the Act of 17 June 2013 are replaced by 0,1200% and 0,1929% respectively.